dhis2/dhis2-docs/src/commonmark/en/content/implementation/support.md

 The DHIS2 home page is found at *https://www.dhis2.org/*.
 The *Downloads* page provides links to downloads of the DHIS2 WAR files, the Android Capture mobile application, the source code, sample databases, and links to additional resources and guides.
-Please note that the current latest release will be maintained until the next is released and both the actual release and the latest build from the release branch are provided.
-We recommend that you check back regularly on the download page and update your online server with the latest build from the release branch.
-The build revision can be found under *Help* - *About* inside DHIS2.
+Please note that we provide maintenance patch updates for the last three versions of DHIS2.
+We recommend that you check back regularly on the download page and update your online server with the latest stable patch for your DHIS2 version.
+The version information and build revision can be found under the *About DHIS2* page inside your DHIS2 instance.

-The *Documentation* page provides installation instructions, user documentation, this implementation guide, presentations, Javadocs, changelog, roadmap and a guide for contributing to the documentation.
-The user documentation is focused on the practical aspects of using DHIS2, such as how to create data elements and reports.
-This implementation guide is addressing the more high-level aspects of DHIS2 implementation, database development and maintenance.
-The change log and roadmap sections provide links to the relevant pages in the Launchpad site described later.

-The *Overview* page gives a brief overview with screenshots of the main functionalities and features of DHIS2, with subpages that give additional information on new features included on each DHIS2 version.
-Demo DHIS2 applications can be reached from the *Demos* menu link.
-These pages can be used when a quick introduction to the system must be given to various stakeholders.

-The *Contact* page has information about the license under which DHIS2 is released, how to sign up for the mailing lists, get access to the source code and more.
+The navigation menu provides clear descriptions of the content of the site, and a search field in the top header allows you to easily search across the website.

 ## Collaboration platform: community.dhis2.org